Esther Bick: Research

-She is known for developing the method of psychoanalytic infant observation.
+While head of child psychotherapy training at Tavistock, Bick came to develop the method of psychoanalytic infant observation.
 Her discovery of the potential of infant observation undertaken within the child's home over the first year or two of life became the foundation of the growth of a psychoanalytic perspective within the observer.
 It was a conceptual innovation in the history of child and later adult psychoanalytic training and was pioneered in Italy by child neuropsychiatrist Marcella Balconi.
 It has since become an essential feature of pre-clinical training in child and adult psychotherapy, psychoanalysis and related fields throughout the world.